mxgoai/mxgo-core/add-new-tool.md

 ## 10. Conclusion

-Adding new tools to MxToAi requires careful planning, implementation, and testing.
+Adding new tools to MXGo requires careful planning, implementation, and testing.
 Following these guidelines will help ensure that your tool integrates smoothly with the existing system and provides reliable functionality.

 Remember to:
 - Keep the tool focused on a specific task